Plumsail/actions/source/flow/how-tos/sharepoint/site-designs-pnp.rst

 How to start a flow with PnP provision from a site design
 ===========================================================================================================================================

-This article will show how to automatically start a MS flow with PnP provision action from a site design.
+This article will show how to automatically start a Microsoft flow with PnP provision action from site design.

-Site design allows starting a MS flow where you can deploy PnP provisioning template and add some extra features to your site.
+The feature could be helpfull when you need to deploy some elements which are not supported by the site design itself.
+For example, if you need to set up some solution in multiple different tenants, in that case, deploying site designs and site scripts via a PnP provisioning template might be a good option.

-In this article we'll review a case where a site design triggers MS flow which create a modern page using PnP provisioning template.
+As an example we'll create a SharePoint Modern page using PnP provision template, started from site design.
+If you are new to Plumsail Actions, follow this `getting started instruction <../../../getting-started/sign-up.html>`_. and also check out the `PnP provisioning scheme <https://github.com/SharePoint/PnP-Provisioning-Schema>`_.

 Creating a PnP provisioning template
 ---------------------------------------------------------
 Our plan is to start a Microsoft flow from site design and deploy a PnP provisioning template.
-In the example, we will create a SharePoint Modern page using PnP provision template and for this we need to prepare the PnP template.
+In the example, we will create a SharePoint Modern page using PnP provision template and to reaach the goal we need to prepare the PnP template.

-`This article <create-modern-page-pnp-template.html.html>`_ explains how to create this template using Powershell commands.
-As a result we will have an XML file;
+There are 2 ways for creating a PnP template: you can write it manually and specify all the entities, or create the template in Powershell.
+Please find the examples in `This article <create-modern-page-pnp-template.html.html>`_ .

-keep it handy, we'll need it on the next step.
+Create the PnP file, we'll need it on the next steps.

 Creating a flow
 ---------------------------------------------------------
+We'll start our Flow when a specific site design is selected.
+Site design contaons a site script which has a link to the created Microsoft Flow.
-Create a flow from blank and add When an HTTP request is received trigger
+We can notify the Micrsoft flow that the site design is selected using trigger When an HTTP request is received.

 .. image:: ../../../_static/img/flow/how-tos/when-http-request.png